Sleeping Bag Care and Cleaning

 - Use clean tennis balls (that won’t melt) in a clean pillow case to help break up clumps when drying.

-The following are additional thoughts having done this ourselves.
+The following are my additional thoughts having done this myself.

 - You'll probably need to set aside at least half a day to clean and dry your bag properly.